Nationally AAUW prioritizes identifying barriers to women in leadership and increasing the number of women in leadership

 Local High School clubs, with AAUW Morgan Hill member support, are planning a one day leadership workshop on April 14, 2018 for local high school and college students.
-Look for more details here as plans are finalized.
+Go to Future Women Leaders for details on their conference and other activities.

 High School Gavel Club

 AAUW Morgan Hill worked with the local public high schools, Live Oak and Ann Sobrato, to start speech clubs.
 They provide ongoing support and training to club members.
 Contact firstname.lastname@example.org to learn more.